 Questions: Write down your answers, however incomplete or inadequate they may seem to you to be.

-St Teresa found it important to establish strict cloister as part of her reform.
-Do you understand what cloister means and why it is an important aspect of Carmelite life?
+- St Teresa found it important to establish strict cloister as part of her reform.
+Why do you think this is an important aspect of Carmelite life?